Learning-happy/SpecOffload-public/README.md

-# SpecOffload: Unlocking Latent GPU Capacity for LLMInference on Resource-Constrained Devices
+# SpecOffload: Unlocking Latent GPU Capacity for LLM Inference on Resource-Constrained Devices

 SpecOffload is an efficient offloading framework for high-throughput inference on resource-constrained devices.
 It allows you to run unquantized Mixtral-8x7B model (>90GB of parameters) with >30 token/s on a single 24GB GPU.